Yurts, cabins, gypsy caravans, tipis, bell tents and pods in the forest – our guide to the world of glamping holidays

 Alternatively you can stay at Cotna Eco Retreat in Cornwall.
 Roam the orchards on the site before bedding down among the trees in one of three spacious yurts named after Cornish apples, complete with double bed, cooking and living space, plus a wood burner for the ultimate cosy retreat.

 For a bit of Americana without leaving the country, stay in an airstream trailer.
 Shiny on the outside, cosy and retro on the inside, with a range of luxuries that can stretch to a TV and a hot shower.
 You might see these converted into mobile coffee shops or ice cream vans, but there is a growing number of them being offered as holiday accommodation.
-Try the vintage airstream experience in the Suffolk countryside.
+Try the vintage airstream experience in a Happy Days airstream trailer.

 Canopy & Stars have more than 30 UK treehouses to choose from, including the amazing Sky Den in Northumberland that was featured on George Clarke's Amazing Spaces, complete with a wet room and an opening roof.